allaydesai/Advance-Lane-Finding/writeup_template.md

 The repository consists of the following files:
 - Main.ipynb (Notebook containing process breakdown and the pipeline)
+- Main.html (HTML version of the notebook with output cells)
 - mtx_dist_pickle.p (Pickle file containing calibration parameters)
 - project_video.mp4 (Video used for lane detection)
 - project_video_output.mp4 (Output video generated with lane detection)